morningspace/kubeassert/docs/writing-custom-assertion.md

 ##
 ```

 For `Options` field, there are a few pre-defined variables which can be used.
 If your assertion supports some pre-defined options, you can simply put the corresponding variables in `Options` field as placeholders.
-They will be expanded to the actual contents when Kube Assert prints the help information.
+They will be expanded to the actual contents when KubeAssert prints the help information.
 * `${GLOBAL_OPTIONS}`: This variable represents the global options that should be applied to all assertions, e.g. `-h/--help` to print the help information.
 * `${SELECT_OPTIONS}`: This variable represents the options used to filter on resources in cluster, e.g. `-l/--selector` to filter by labels, `-n/--namespace` to limit to a specific namespace.
 * `${OP_VAL_OPTIONS}`: This variable represents the comparison operators, e.g. `-eq`, `-lt`, `-gt`, `-ge`, `-le`.